allegro/turnilo/docs/configuration.md

 ### Attribute Overrides

-While Pivot tries to learn as much as it can from your data cube from Druid directly.
+While Swiv tries to learn as much as it can from your data cube from Druid directly.
 It can not (yet) do a perfect job.
 The `attributeOverrides:` section of the data cube is there for you to fix that.

 **name** (string)